datasette/datasette-acl/README.md

 ## Installation

 Install this plugin in the same environment as Datasette.
+This plugin requires Datasette 1.0a15 or higher.
 ```bash
 datasette install datasette-acl
 ```